RakhithJK/jgm-pandoc-wiki/Pandoc-Filters.md

 ## Written Filters

+A number of filters written in Lua are collected at https://github.com/pandoc/lua-filters .

-The following is a list of some known 3rd party filters:
+Some other known 3rd party filters:

 - Document (DOCX/ODT) related:
 	- Because DOCX and ODT files cannot use templates, we are limited in how we can transform metadata into document content.
 Several [paru](https://heerdebeer.org/Software/markdown/paru/) filters can help to solve this, given a metadata format involving authors with affiliation/correspondence fields and institute information: [README](https://github.com/iandol/dotpandoc/tree/master/filters); and individual filters: [simplifyMetadata](https://github.com/iandol/dotpandoc/blob/master/filters/simplifyMetadata),